activeviam/mac/README.md

 ==============

 The Memory Analysis Cube is a project that allows the exploration and analysis of the data consumption from any ActivePivot application.
-This project builds as a stand-alone SpringBoot jar file that with an embedded ActiveUI app available on `localhost:9092`
+This project builds as a stand-alone SpringBoot jar file that with an embedded ActiveUI app available on `localhost:9092`.

+This version is compatibile with ActivePivot 5.8.
+To use this project with other versions pick the right branch.

 Features
 --------